allanhal/shopify-vite-hellotushy/docs/index.md

 layout: home

 title: Volt, a Vite plugin for Shopify development
-titleTemplate: Vite integration for Shopify themes by Barrel
+titleTemplate: Vite integration for Shopify themes by allanhal

 features:
   - icon: